 In The Know: Douglas County Value Reduction

-All of us – homeowners or renters – pay property taxes.
+All of us – homeowners or renters – pay property taxes in Colorado.
 These bills reach us after a year and a half of assessments, calculations, and revisions.
 Each county has a team headed by their elected county assessor who determines the actual value of each home in the county.
 Property value is an important part of the formula for determining property taxes.
 Property taxes are calculated using the following formula:

 (Value X Assessment Rate) X (Mill/1000)